Helping you move forward with life: existential counselling and CBT in Balham SW17.

 - Chronic illness

-I have a particular interest in trying to free up blocked creative processes, in chronic health conditions and in insomnia.
+I have a particular interest in working to free up blocked creative processes, in chronic health conditions,obsessive/compulsive behaviour and thoughts, and in insomnia.

 Accredited Member of the British Association of Counselling and Psychotherapy working within their Code of Ethics and Practice